 - Top with a scoop of whipped cream, ice cream or plain greek yogurt.

-- Allow leftovers to cool to room temperature before storing.
+- Allow leftovers to cool to room temperature.
+Cover and store in the fridge.
 Eat within 3 days.